What is a probationary arrangement?

 - Legal Protection: A probationary period can provide legal protection for the employer in case of termination, as it is a clear period of evaluation and the employee was aware of it before accepting the job.

 Probationary periods can be beneficial for both the employer and the employee, as they provide an opportunity to evaluate the employee’s performance and to ensure that they are a good fit for the company before making a long-term commitment.
-It is worth noting that the terms and conditions of probationary periods can vary depending on the company’s policies and the jurisdiction.

-What is the process of a Probationary Arrangement (or Period)?
+What is the process of a probationary arrangement (or Period)?

-The process of a Probationary Arrangement (or Period) typically includes the following steps:
+The process of a probationary arrangement (or Period) typically includes the following steps:

 - Job Offer: The employer offers the employee a job with a probationary period as part of the terms of employment.
 The length of the probationary period is typically specified in the job offer.